A type-safe abstraction for platform-independent file system paths.

 Many paths come from user-input or configuration data.
 Pathy can parse such string paths and allow you to safely resolve them to expected types.

-Building path liberals is easy.
-You will typically build path literals from the following components:
+Building path literals is easy using the following components:

 rootDir– The root directory of an absolute path.